Feed manufacturing

-Feed and types of feed
+Types

 The Washington State Department of Agriculture defines feed as a mix of whole or processed grains, concentrates, and commercial feeds for all species of animals to include customer formula and labeled feeds, and pet feed.
 These feed are now commercially produced for the livestock, poultry, swine, and fish industries.
 The commercial production of feed is governed by state and national laws.
 For example, in Texas, whole or processed grains, concentrates, and commercial feeds with the purpose of feeding wildlife and pets should be duly described in words or animation for distribution by sellers.
 Most State and Federal codes have clearly stated that commercial feeds should not be adulterated.

 Animal feeds have been broadly classified as follows: